AguaClara/String-Digester/TricklingFilter_Final_Report.md

 Comment has been corrected
 </div>

 The trickling filter team assumed that the majority of BOD will be removed by the UASB reactor.
 Therefore the trickling filter will be mostly removing nutrients (i.e. Nitrogen and Phosphorus).
 The team could not find consistent literature on a kinetic model for the removal of nitrogen or phosphorus, only empirical kinetic models exist.
-Therefore, the team is using the modified Velz BOD kinetic model with the assumption that nutrient removal would be proportional to BOD removal.
+Therefore, the team is using the modified Velz BOD kinetic model with the assumption that nutrient removal factors would be similar to BOD removal factors because they are both biological processes.
 Nutrient removal equations discussed later validate this assumption.
 The most common kinetic model for trickling filters is the modified Velz Equation.

  <div class="alert alert-block alert-danger">
  Is there a name for the common BOD kinetic model?